-G. Eviction Prevention Plan
+G. Reducing the Impact of Eviction Prevention Plan

-An application will receive up to two points if the Applicant commits to implementing strategies that prevent eviction.
+An application will receive up to three-two points if the Applicant commits to implementing strategies that reduce the impact of prevent eviction on low-income households.
 Additional guidance is available on IHCDA's Eviction Prevention and Low-barrier Screening webpage.